String Orchestra Lessons

 M a g i c K

-The third includes musicians who have completed level 5 and up, all the way to ARCT.
-This level is our most advanced teenage and adult orchestra.
+The third orchestra level that includes musicians who have completed level 5 and up, all the way to ARCT.
+This level is our most advanced teenage students and adult orchestra.

 Pricing, Policies + Concert Information